CDonnerer/xgboost-distribution/README.rst

 ``XGBDistribution`` follows the method shown in the `NGBoost`_ library, namely using natural gradients to estimate the parameters of the distribution.

-Below, we show a performance comparison between the NGBRegressor and XGBDistribution models, using the Boston Housing dataset and a normal distribution.
+Below, we show a performance comparison of the `NGBoost`_ ``NGBRegressor`` and ``XGBDistribution`` models, using the Boston Housing dataset and a normal distribution (similar hyperparameters).
 We note that while the performance of the two models is essentially identical, XGBDistribution is **50x faster** (timed on both fit and predict steps).

 .. image:: https://raw.githubusercontent.com/CDonnerer/xgb-dist/main/imgs/performance_comparison.png
           :align: center